Dr. Osmundo Castilla - DVM 1966

 Veterinary Meeting & Expo 2020 (formerly NAVC)

-Dr. Osmundo Castilla, Miami, Florida, has been selected by the Kansas State University College of Veterinary Medicine’s Alumni Association for its 2020 Alumni Recognition Award presented Jan.
-19 in Orlando, Florida, during the annual Veterinary Meeting and Expo.
+Dr. Osmundo Castilla, Miami, Florida, was selected by the Kansas State University College of Veterinary Medicine’s Alumni Association for its 2020 Alumni Recognition Award presented Jan.
+19, 2020 in Orlando, Florida, during the annual Veterinary Meeting and Expo.
 The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Originally from Juigalpa, Nicaragua, Dr. Castilla graduated cum laude with a bachelor’s degree in 1964 and his Doctor of Veterinary Medicine degree in 1966, both from Kansas State University.
 He also earned a master’s degree from Cornell University in Ithaca, New York, in 1973.